strongestweapon/hojunsong/works/works.md

 ## gold & silver
 2017, 2018
-gold & silver is a experimental, improvisational music band of 2 members - Hojun Song and Sangback Choe. gold & silver does a very kind experimental music by actively communicating with an audience about what and why they are trying to do something at the concert.
-For example, the band shares the improvised song titles and why they come up with them, so that the audience can also imagine while listening.
-When performed well, the audience can even sing together on a improvised sound.
-Oh, the band even make the concert fee to minus - giving out some money to the audience, so the band can fail big time without feeling guilty.
+gold & silver is a experimental, improvisational music band of 2 members - Hojun Song and Sangback Choe. gold & silver does a very kind experimental music by actively communicating with audiences about what and why they are trying to do something at the concert.
+For example, the band shares the improvised song titles and why they come up with them, so that the audiences can also imagine while listening.
+When performed well, the audiences can even sing together on a improvised sound.
+Oh, the band even make the concert fee to minus - giving out some money to the audiences, so the band can fail big time without feeling guilty.
 The current band setup is composed of modular synthesizers and real drums.

 ## GODLED Electronics
 2010, 2016